pzhaojohnson/rnacanvas.draw.bases.numberings/README.md

 The text content of the numbering.

-(Is expected to be the string of a number, though is allowed to be anything.)
+(Is expected to be the string of a number, though the text content is allowed to be anything.)

 ```javascript
 var b = Nucleobase.create('C');